-- New development creates new water demand. - Government has a role to play in ensuring sustainable and adequate water supplies for new and existing property owners. - Growth pressure on water supplies requires stronger connection between land use approval and water planning at the State, regional, and local level. - Collaboration between local governments and water providers is essential to ensuring reliability
+- · New development creates new water demand. - · Government has a role to play in ensuring sustainable and adequate water supplies for new and existing property owners. - · Growth pressure on water supplies requires stronger connection between land use approval and water planning at the state, regional, and local level. - Collaboration between local governments and water providers is essential to ensuring water reliability.

-TOOL BOX: WATER ADEQUACY
+TOOLBOX: WATER ADEQUACY

-The State of Colorado water adequacy statute was revised in 2017 and requires that all local governments must determine that a proposed development will have an adequate and sustainable water supply for build out of a development proposal.
-The State defines adequate and sustainable as:

-"sufficient for build-out of the proposed development in terms of quality, quantity, dependability, and availability to provide a supply of water for the type of development proposed, and may include reasonable conservation measures and water demand management measures to account for hydrologic variability."
+The State of Colorado water adequacy statute (C.R.S.
+29-20-3) was revised in 2017 and requires that all local governments must determine that a proposed development will have an adequate and sustainable water supply for build out of a development proposal.
+The State defines adequate and sustainable as: "sufficient for build-out of the proposed development in terms of quality, quantity, dependability, and availability to provide a supply of water for the type of development proposed, and may include reasonable conservation measures and water demand management measures to account for hydrologic variability."

 The statute also provides guidance on what information should be used in the determination process.
-The rules exempt the statutory cluster subdivisions pursuant to Part 4 of Article 28 of Title 30, C.R.S.
+The rules exempt the statutory cluster subdivisions pursuant to Part 4 of Article 28 of Title 30, of the Colorado Revised Statutes.